-Not being at school and seeing your friends and taking on a new routine can be challenging.
-There are many things about the Covid-19 pandemic which can bring challenges, but it is important to remember that there are some positives too 🙂.
+I think we can all agree that the last two years have brought about many challenges and difficult times for us all.
+Life can bring us all challenges but it is important to look at the positives too ðŸ™‚.
 Below you will find some simple tips to help with your mental health and wellbeing and also some links to other useful websites.

 What can I do to help myself?

-Remember that the small things really can make a big difference to how we are feeling.
-Try some of these 'top tips' to help with your mental health and wellbeing;
+Did you know that the small things can make a big difference to how we feel.

 What can I do to help others?

 Again, it can sometimes be the smallest things that make the biggest difference when thinking about how to be there for others.
 It is important to make sure that you look after yourself though as it is only when you take good care of yourself that you can best look after others.

 Here are some ideas for how you can support someone else:

 - Talk to someone - as we mentioned above, talking to someone can be really powerful, not just for your own wellbeing but for others too.